mahmoudimus/ac/docs/public/developing/selling-on-marketplace.md

 Customers can subscribe to Connect add-ons from their cloud-hosted Atlassian products, like JIRA Cloud or Confluence Cloud.
 They first enter into a 30-day free trial for your add-on, which automatically rolls into a  paid subscription (if your add-on is paid, of course).
 Customers pay the subscription price that you set, and billing only stops if customers cancel their subscription.
+If a customer does not pay their bill then their instance will be shut down for lack of payment; you will **not** be notified of this event via a lifecycle callback.

 If an add-on administrator cancels or unsubscribes from your add-on, it can remain installed in their product until the descriptor is removed.
 Licensing and installation are separate functions for Connect add-ons, so an